What would you like to know more about?

 • Each suggested change is optional.
 You can hover over each option to see what change will be made.

 • If an option is not applicable for the individual, it is grayed out and you can't select it.
-For example, you won't have the option to transfer donations to the spouse if the individual wasn't married.
+For example, you won't have the option to transfer donations to the spouse if the person wasn't married.

 • The tool clears all applicable options by default.
 You must select the changes you want to make.